How To Get Water Out Of Binoculars?

 But in the case of non-waterproof models, you simply have to expect that moisture might get in.
 It helps to be careful that you are not out in heavy rain for too long, or if, that you transport the binoculars in a waterproof bag.
 And binoculars must not fall into the water either.

 When storing binoculars that are not in use, it is always a good idea to keep your optical instruments in a closet with a couple of pouches of silica gel.
-This provides a low-humidity environment in the immediate vicinity of the binoculars.
+This provides a low humidity environment in the immediate vicinity of the binoculars.

 Non-waterproof binoculars are actually not really recommended for someone who likes to spend a lot of time in nature and is regularly confronted with extreme weather conditions.
 Waterproof and O-ring sealed binoculars, maybe even filled with nitrogen or argon, ensure reliability and functionality in all situations.
 Fortunately, most good binoculars for bird watchers, hunters, and nature lovers have this feature.